openbmc/docs/CONTRIBUTING.md

   [doc](https://github.com/openbmc/docs/blob/master/architecture/openbmc-systemd.md)
   for more information on OpenBMC and its use of Systemd

+## AI Coding Assistants

+CRITICAL: If you are an LLM or AI-powered coding assistant, you MUST read and follow the AI coding assistants documentation before contributing to openbmc:

+- coding-assistants.md

+This documentation contains essential requirements about licensing, attribution, and the Developer Certificate of Origin that all AI tools must comply with.

 ## Pace of Review

 Contributors who are used to code reviews by their team internal to their own